The Dual-Layer Contract¶

 Re-validates engine output before acting on it |

-When concurrent streams converge, mutations are applied using a best-effort algorithm:
+When concurrent streams are reduced, mutations are applied using a best-effort algorithm:

 Mutations targeting non-existent documents or unresolved paths are silently ignored.

-Business rule violations are not detected by the engine.
+Business rule violations are not detected by the Commit Database.

 LWW arbitration may keep a value that no single submitted intent would have produced.

 This is by design.
-The engine is intentionally agnostic to your domain rules and never refuses to converge — it picks a deterministic outcome and moves on.
+The engine is intentionally agnostic to your domain rules and never refuses to reduce — it picks a deterministic outcome and moves on.

 This is the load-bearing point of the contract.

-Best-effort convergence breaks that reflex.
+Best-effort reduction breaks that reflex.
 The state returned by

 state(commitId) is itself a boundary, even though the data never left the